vinayakv161/vinayakv161.github.io/_pages/cv.md

 Education
 =========
-* PhD candidate in Materials Science and Engineering,
+* PhD candidate in Materials Science and Engineering
   * University of Pennsylvania, 2021 - Present
-* B.S.(Research), *First Class with Distinction* in Physics,
+* B.S.(Research), *First Class with Distinction* in Physics
   * Indian Institute of Science, 2016 - 2020

 Work experience
 ===============
 * Graduate Research Fellow
   Univeristy of Pennsylvania (2021-Present)
-  * Working on the statics and dynamics of 3D chromatin organisation.
+  * Project: Using MD to predict the 3D chromatin configuration
+        * Working on a polymer model to predict the change in 3D conformation of nuclear chromatin in response to external stimuli.
+The model also predicts changes in the epigenetic distribution and therefore the genetic regulation of the simulated region.
 * Research Assistant
   International Centre for Theoretical Sciences, Bangalore (2020-21)
-  * Worked on using a data-centric approach to study the Indian Monsoon
+  * Worked on using a data-centric approach to study the Indian Monsoon.
+Mainly considere
 * Undergraduate thesis
   Jawaharlal Nehru Centre for Advanced Scientific Research, Bangalore (2019-2020)
   * Worked on a Materials informatics project involving modeling of materials using Graph Neural Networks.